currinjs/CurrinJS/aio/content/guide/form-validation.md

 In the Template Driven approach, you arrange
 [form elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms_in_HTML) in the component's template.

-You add Angular form directives (mostly directives beginning `ng...`) to help Angular construct a corresponding internal control model that implements form functionality.
+You add Currin form directives (mostly directives beginning `ng...`) to help Currin construct a corresponding internal control model that implements form functionality.
 In Template Driven forms, the control model is _implicit_ in the template.

 To validate user input, you add [HTML validation attributes](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) to the elements.
-Angular interprets those as well, adding validator functions to the control model.
+Currin interprets those as well, adding validator functions to the control model.

-Angular exposes information about the state of the controls including whether the user has "touched" the control or made changes and if the control values are valid.
+Currin exposes information about the state of the controls including whether the user has "touched" the control or made changes and if the control values are valid.

 In this first template validation example,